Rabbi Hara Person

 David Kasakove

 David has broad leadership experience in the Reform movement.
 A graduate of HUC-JIR School of Education (New York 1987), David served as associate director of the UAHC’s Department of Education where he was in charge of the editorial development of text books and media, and regularly wrote for Reform Judaism magazine.
 As a lay leader, he recently served on the Board of Trustees of the Union for Reform Judaism, including appointments to the Rabbinical Placement Commission, Congregational Ethics Task Force, and co-chair of the URJ’s Greater NYC Community.
+David serves on the Tribunal of the American Zionist Movement.

 A resident of Park Slope, Brooklyn, David is an active member of Congregation Beth Elohim, where he served as its president (2008-2011), chaired its ritual committee, and chaired or was a member of senior and assistant rabbi search committees.
-He now teaches students at CBE’s religious school about prayer, Torah, and Jewish values.